-Back our newlywed days, hubby and I would saunter through Nordstrom and invariably stop in the cafe for a bowl of their creamy tomato bisque.
-I don't know if it was the company or the locale, but their creamy tomato soup had me at hello.
+Back our newlywed days, cute hubby and I would saunter through Nordstrom and invariably stop in the cafe for a bowl of their creamy tomato bisque.
+I don’t know if it was the company or the locale, but their creamy tomato soup had me at hello.

-Tomato soup vs. tomato bisque
+Tomato soup or tomato bisque

 I keep calling it tomato soup but really, this recipe is for tomato bisque despite not being made with seafood.